h5md/h5md/draft.rst

      \-- (observables)
      \-- (parameters)

+``h5md``
-* The ``h5md`` group contains metadata and information on the file itself.
+    A group that contains metadata and information on the file itself.
 It is the only mandatory root group.

+``particles``
-* The ``particles`` group contains information on each particle in the system, e.g., a snapshot of the positions or the full trajectory in phase space.
+    A group that contains information on each particle in the system, e.g., a snapshot of the positions or the full trajectory in phase space.
     The size of stored data scales linearly with the number of particles under consideration.

+``observables``
-* The ``observables`` group contains other quantities of interest, e.g., physical observables that are derived from the system state at given points in time.
+    A group that contains other quantities of interest, e.g., physical observables that are derived from the system state at given points in time.
 The size of stored data is typically independent of the system size.

+``parameters``
-* The ``parameters`` group contains application-specific, custom data such as control parameters or simulation scripts.
+    A group that contains application-specific, custom data such as control parameters or simulation scripts.

 In subsequent sections, the examples of HDF5 organization may start at the group level, omitting the display of ``file root``.